HeySunBoy/HackerRank/README.md

 # HackerRank
-This is recording about my solution in HackerRan which an online judge system
+This is recording about my solution in HackerRank which an online judge system